 My girls have always loved painting, I started them at about six months with paper taped to the floor, paint dropped onto it and let them go.
 They were hooked from the beginning.
 Might help that an art or learning activity is worth the mess in my mind.

-Equal parts flour, salt and water.
+All you need is equal parts flour, salt and water.
 Add some food color.
-Simple right? *may need some more water*

 After a little while Austin wanted to have some different colors and explored pouring one container into the other, a somewhat slow, mess adventure.

 We chose to just paint on out plastic Little Tikes picnic table.
 We all knew that it would be washing away.
-We were able to wipe it away, add more pictures for continued fun.
+We were able to wipe it away, add more pictures for continued fun through the afternoon.